How should I structure a domestic helper interview?

 - Go over your basic weekly schedule and the tasks you expect a domestic helper to manage.

 - Make sure to clarify the anticipated rest day.
 How flexible is the helper to changing it if needed?

 - Does the helper know when they would like to take annual leave?

 - Food arrangement

 Part 5: Applicant’s questions

 The domestic helper may have questions for you.
-Make sure you allow some time for her to ask questions and offer her the opportunity to ask.
-This will help her determine if she is a good fit with your family.
+Make sure you allow some time for them to ask questions and offer them the opportunity to ask.
+This will help the helper determine whether they are a good fit with your family.